Repped-School/first-react-app/README.md

 Here's an acceptance criteria list for your React project:

 1. **User Authentication:**
-   - Users can log in using Firebase Authentication with email and password, Google, or another supported provider.
+   - Users can log in using Firebase Authentication with Google.

 2. **Fact Display:**
    - The app fetches random facts from the Useless Facts API and displays them to the user one at a time.

 3. **User Interaction:**
    - Each fact displayed has two buttons: “Yes” (indicating the user knew the fact) and “No” (indicating the user did not know the fact).
-   - When a button is clicked, the response is recorded with the fact ID, user ID, and response (true for “Yes,” false for “No”) in Firebase Realtime Database.
+   - When a button is clicked, the response is recorded with the fact text, user ID, and response (true for “Yes,” false for “No”) in Firebase Realtime Database.

 4. **Data Saving:**
    - Each user’s interaction with a fact is saved in the Firebase Realtime Database with the following structure:
      - User ID
-     - Fact ID
+     - Fact text
      - Response (true/false)

 5. **Viewing Responses:**